 It is the expectation of this school district that all pupils achieve the New Jersey Core Curriculum Content Standards at all grade levels.

-The District will be hosting the second strategic planning session on October 20, 2016 at 7:00 PM at the Jefferson Township High School Media Center.
+The District will be hosting the third and final strategic planning session on December 12, at 7:00 PM at the Jefferson Township High School Media Center.
 All are welcome to attend.